skellis46/slipbox/somatics-body-awareness-transparencies project ahrc bid.md

 _previous note:_ [[somatics-body-awareness-transparencies project]]

 ## Summary 500

-**what you want to do**
+(what you want to do)

-### context
+### Context

-- In science-informed popular press it's a thing: Roberts "The Power of Not Thinking", Murphy-Paul "The Extended Mind", Gallagher "How the Body Shapes the Mind"; Varela "The Embodied Mind: Cognitive Science and Human Experience"
-- the body plays a crucial role in shaping and directing thought processes.
-Embodied intelligence used in difference research contexts: cognitive science, robotics and AI, and philosophy.
-- "the underlying principle is that intelligence emerges not just from the brain, but from the dynamic interaction between the brain, body, and environment" (chatGPT)
-- builds on Varela, and enaction.

-Curiously, somatically trained dance artists discuss and valorise somatic or body intelligence [e.g. @scialom-2020-thinking; @rimmer-piekarczyk-2018-selfsomatic].

-and how such intelligence helps shape a lens through which the world is experienced .
-Yet it remains unclear what is meant by embodied intelligence and the extent to which it influences how one sees and engages with phenomena.
-In _Embodied Intelligence_ we propose to use the somatically informed art project _Transparencies_ [@davies-2018-transparencies] as a vehicle to deepen cross-disciplinary understanding of the complex interactions between body awareness, affective responses and visual images. 'specifically our research question is ...
+In _somatics-body-awareness-transparencies_ we propose to use the somatically informed art project _Transparencies_ [@davies-2018-transparencies] as a vehicle to deepen cross-disciplinary understanding of the complex interactions between body awareness, affective responses and visual images.
+Specifically our research question is ...

-Eddy mentions Howard Gardner's use of term kinesthetic intelligence: Gardner, H. (1993), Creating Minds: An Anatomy of Creativity Seen through the Lives of Freud, Einstein, Picasso, Stravinsky, Eliot, Graham, and Gandhi.
-Also Polanyi's work is relevant here: [[we can know more than we can tell]].
-See also <https://www.tandfonline.com/doi/abs/10.1080/15290824.2003.10387224>

 Somatics is the field that studies the body as it is perceived from the inside [@hanna-1995-what p.341] and it describes various processes and practices which involve "listening deeply to the body" [@eddy-2009-brief p.6].
 Such practices are now fundamental to Western professional contemporary dance training [@weber-2009-integrating; @enghauser-2007-developing].

-Historically, qualitative and post-qualitative somatics research (including that which is published in the flagship Journal of Dance and Somatic Practices) has focused on describing different practices and the presumed efficacy of such practices (particularly re health and well-being) [see @ellis-2023-somatics].
+Historically, qualitative and post-qualitative somatics research has focused on describing different practices and the presumed efficacy of such practices (particularly re health and well-being) [@ellis-2023-somatics].
 The claims made by dance-informed researchers on behalf of somatics practices are varied including "embodied self-care" [@kampe-2015-eros p.200]; improved "functioning of the mind-body" [@mattes-2016-attentional p.260]; developing spatial awareness [@batson-2007-revisiting]; improved movement efficiency [@batson-2007-revisiting]; become pain free [@eddy-2009-brief]; and physical harmony [@mullan-2014-somatics].

-Scientists call somatic practices _mindful movement approaches_ and rigorous scientific studies of "mindful-movement practices and body-awareness-enhancing approaches" [@mehling-2020-if p.257] are increasingly common.
+Scientists group somatic practices together as _mindful movement approaches_ and, despite the somewhat troubled relationship between somatic practices and science [e.g. @ginot-2010-shusterman; @batson-2012-integrating; @hutt-2010-corrective; @williamson-2009-formative; @green-2007-american; @mehling-2020-if; @schwartz-2014-this; @wait-2023-improvised], rigorous scientific studies of these practices are increasingly common.
 Such research indicates that the "key element and mechanism of action by which somatic practices function is enhanced body awareness" [@mehling-2011-body p.1].

-"somatics is a field that seeks to repair the body/mind dualism through bodily awareness" [@weber-2009-integrating p.237]
+In dance research, Weber describes how "somatics is a field that seeks to repair the body/mind dualism through bodily awareness" [@weber-2009-integrating p.237].

+There is now reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness (citation?)

-> Body awareness involves an attentional focus on and awareness of internal body sensations. [@mehling-2011-body]
+> Body awareness involves an attentional focus on and awareness of internal body sensations. [@mehling-2011-body p.1]

-Objective measures of body awareness are limited in that they tend to "test the equivalent of your visual acuity when looking at modern art in a museum, rather than how you process what you see and feel" [@mehling-2020-if p.256]
+Objective measures of body awareness are limited in that they tend to "test the equivalent of your visual acuity when looking at modern art in a museum, rather than how you process what you see and feel" [@mehling-2020-if p.256].

 Experienced mind-body therapists view body awareness as inseparable from embodied self-awareness [@mehling-2011-body].
 Similarly we propose that the term embodied intelligence is indistinguishable from body awareness, and this research focuses on body awareness during the complex visual-affective process in _Transparencies_ (2018).

 > Body awareness, as we define it here, is the subjective, phenomenological aspect of proprioception and interoception that enters conscious awareness, and is modifiable by mental processes including attention, interpretation, appraisal, beliefs, memories, conditioning, attitudes and affect. [@mehling-2011-body p.1]

-- note also mention of embodied self-awareness in [@lamothe-2015-why.pdf] -- see p.212 and Alan Fogel's use of the term
 - what is difference between sensation, attention, awareness and perception?
 > Somatic awareness, a crucial yet often overlooked aspect of health and wellbeing, is the conscious perception and interpretation of physiological states and sensations <https://www.brainfirsttraininginstitute.com/blog/somatic-awareness-the-science-of-connecting-mind-and-body>